Health and Travel Alerts Learn More Left arrow

 Smathers Beach

 Smathers Beach is the longest Key West beach, with non-stop activity on half a mile of soft sand.
-The beach runs parallel to South Roosevelt Boulevard in front of the airport and features everything from sun chairs to rent, watersports concessions, and beach volleyball courts.
+The beach runs parallel to South Roosevelt Boulevard in front of the airport and features everything from sun chairs to rent, watersports rentals, and beach volleyball courts.

 If you’re hungry, head for the Tropical Vibes Cones & Bowls food truck on the beach.
 This family-owned enterprise sells Brazilian acai bowls, Hawaiian shave ice, and homemade ice creams in tropical flavors, all with locally sourced ingredients.